A day in the life of a medical ghostwriter

 The haunting of medical journals: how ghostwriting sold hormone replacement therapy

 I’ve been writing about (and against) medical ghostwriting since I first learned about this Big Pharma marketing practice.
-In fact, my gobsmacked reaction to this very subject is largely why the Ethical Nag site was launched in the first place last year.
+In fact, my gobsmacked reaction to this very subject is largely why the Ethical Nag site was launched in the first place.
 I had just learned about lawsuits* filed in the U.S. by thousands of women diagnosed with breast cancer – a diagnosis suspiciously linked to their hormone replacement therapy (HRT).
-And this week, the journal Public Library of Science Medicine (who with the New York Times originally broke the story) published an unprecedented analysis of the issue that caused the link.
+And recently the journal Public Library of Science Medicine (who with the New York Times originally broke the story) published an unprecedented analysis of the issue that caused the link.

 • mitigate the perceived risks of breast cancer associated with HRT